Caged (2010 film)

 Caged (Captifs) is a 2010 French horror film directed and co-written by Yann Gozlan and it is based on a true story.
 The film is about a woman named Carole who is traumatized after seeing her friend Laura being killed by a dog twenty years ago.
-Carole works as an aid worker in former Yugoslavia and begins to leave from Kosovo with two co-workers, when she is kidnapped by an Albanian gang of masked men who deal with human organ trafficking.
+Carole works as an aid worker in former Yugoslavia and begins to leave from Kosovo with two co-workers, when she is kidnapped by a Serbian gang of masked men who deal with human organ trafficking.

 Plot

 The film begins with a scene from Carole's childhood.
 She plays hide and seek with her friend Laura.
 When Carole goes looking for Laura, she finds her dead in a garage.
 She had been killed by a dog.
 The same dog tries to attack Carole, but she is able to hide in a car.

 Carole, and her fellow doctors Samir and Mathias, work as volunteers in the former territory of Yugoslavia.
 After working there for a few months, they travel back to France together.
 Because of a roadblock, they take a detour and a short time later they are captured by masked men with weapons.
 When trying to escape, Mathias is shot in the leg, but he is treated immediately at their destination.
 Nevertheless, they are locked in a cellar.
 Samir and Carole share a cell that is only equipped with a toilet and a mattress, while Mathias is locked in a cell opposite.
 They don't know who kidnapped them or why they were kidnapped.
 They discovered that there are other cells in the basement, and at least one man is also trapped in the cellar.

 The days go by, and they are given food, and a doctor examines them occasionally, but because they don't speak the same language, they are unable to learn any new information.
 One day, Samir is suddenly taken by the kidnappers.
 A short time later they drive past the cells and see Samir's corpse, from which the eyes and other organs have been removed.
 Carole and Mathias realise that the kidnappers are organ dealers.
 Mathias manages to remove the lattice window with a converted mattress spring, but his attempt to escape fails because the kidnappers notice him.
 As a consequence, you weld the window shut to a metal plate.